-- Any act of violence, force, coercion, threat, or intimidation that includes, but is not limited to: - a.
+Any act of violence, force, coercion, threat, or intimidation that includes, but is not limited to:

+- a.
 Physical abuse of or assault upon any person; - b.
 Conduct that threatens, intimidates, or endangers the health or safety of any person; - c.
 Physical detainment of any person against their will; or - d.
-Possession, storage, use of, or attempt or threat to use any kind of ammunition, explosives, firearms, or weapon. - 3.
-Harassment. - a.
+Possession, storage, use of, or attempt or threat to use any kind of ammunition, explosives, firearms, or weapon.

+2. Harassment.

+- a.
 Acts of harassment and/or discrimination, or violation of the University's Policy on Preventing and Responding to Discrimination and Harassment Against Students. - b.
 Violation of the University's Hazing Policy. - c.
 Violation of the University's Retaliation Policy. - d.
+Violation of a "No Contact Order" issued by a University official.

+3. Disruption, Unauthorized Entry, Etc.

-Violation of a "No Contact Order" issued by a University official. - 6.
-Disruption. - a.
-Obstruction, disruption, or attempts at obstruction or disruption of teaching, research, administration, disciplinary procedures, or other University or University-authorized activities, functions, events, or operations. - b.
-Unauthorized entry into, presence in, seizure, or occupation of any University facility or area that is locked, closed to student activities, or otherwise restricted as to its use where one's presence is unauthorized. - c.
+- a.
+Obstruction, disruption, or attempts at obstruction or disruption of teaching, research, administration, disciplinary procedures, or other University or University-authorized activities, functions, events, or operations. - Unauthorized entry into, presence in, seizure, or occupation of any University facility or area that is locked, closed to student activities, or otherwise restricted as to its use where one's presence is unauthorized. - c.
+Entering or attempting to enter Westhampton Lake, either in person or in a boat, kayak, or other water craft or floatation device, without prior written authorization. - d.
 Blocking the entrance or exit of any University facility or building, or any corridor or room therein.

-- d.
-Blocking or impeding normal pedestrian or vehicular traffic on or adjacent to University property. - e.
-Disorderly conduct. - f.
-Disturbing the residence hall/community. - g.
-Inciting others to violate University policy. - 4.
-Sexual Misconduct.
+- e.
+Blocking or impeding normal pedestrian or vehicular traffic on or adjacent to University property. - f.
+Disorderly conduct. - g.
+Disturbing the residence hall/community. - h.
+Inciting others to violate University policy.